maplibre/maplibre-native/docs/mdbook/src/android/geojson-guide.md

 `FeatureCollection` is set of features stored in an array.
 It is a root object that introduces all other features.

-A typical GeoJson file might look like:
+A typical GeoJSON file might look like:
 ```json
  {
   "type": "FeatureCollection",